Netflix May Not Be Shut Out Of Academy Award Consideration, Says Federal Government

 — Globalnews.ca (@globalnews) April 3, 2019

-The streaming giant got around the Academy’s consideration rules by screening the film in a handful of L.A. theaters a handful of times.
+The streaming giant got around the Academy’s consideration rules by screening the film in a handful of Los Angeles theaters a handful of times.
 Steven Spielberg, however, thought that was akin to cheating.
 As reported by The Inquisitr, he argued that Netflix movies shouldn’t be considered for Academy Awards because Netflix, by its very existence as a streaming service, denies viewers the opportunity to see the films in a theater.

-Spielberg’s suggestion is not just idle talk: as a powerful member of the Academy’s rules committee, he has the clout to get any rule changes considered, if not pushed through.
+Spielberg’s suggestion is not just idle talk — as a powerful member of the Academy’s rules committee, he has the clout to get any rule changes considered, if not pushed through.
 And indeed, the Academy’s rules committee is planning to meet this month to vote on proposed rule changes.

 A Netflix spokesperson said that they weren’t even aware of the Justice Department’s letter to the Academy until Variety reported on it.
 The Academy, for its part, acknowledged having received the letter but declined to comment further.

 The Academy’s rules committee will convene on April 23.
-Whether or not Spielberg’s proposed rules change to eliminate Netflix from Oscar consideration will be approved, or will be voted on at all, remains unclear.
+Whether or not Spielberg’s proposed rules change to eliminate Netflix from Oscars consideration will be approved, or will be voted on at all, remains unclear.